It’s a huge mistake when people urge the victim of bullies to “just laugh with them.”

 Her name is pronounced DY-REEN-UH.
 Within days of starting ninth grade, Dyrina began hearing kids call her diarrhea.
 All sorts of jokes came out of this as time went on; you can imagine it.

 One day Dyrina reported this to her mother.
 Her mother told her to “laugh along with them and they’ll stop bothering you.”
-Her mother wasn’t empathetic at all.
 Her father offered the same advice.

 Dyrina felt really awkward pretending that the taunts were amusing and funny.
 She felt totally out of her skin putting on the fake smiles and phony grins.